libsdl-org/sdlwiki/SDL3/SDL_CreateGPUTexture.md

 Note that certain combinations of usage flags are invalid.
 For example, a texture cannot have both the SAMPLER and GRAPHICS_STORAGE_READ flags.

+Some texture types may impose additional requirements on create parameters - for example, cube textures require same `width` and `height`, and `layer_count_or_depth` to be set to 6.

 If you request a sample count higher than the hardware supports, the implementation will automatically fall back to the highest available sample count.